Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Plot development doesn't necessarily lead to a tidy resolution.
 Some stories (particular in serial TV shows) end on maddening, cryptic situations where everything comes down to how the reader (or viewer) interprets events.

-Even so, good plot development takes us to some kind of answer to the primary questions established by the premise.
+Even so, good plot development takes us to some kind of answer to the primary questions established by the premise (otherwise the reviews of your book are not going to be very positive!).

 For example, for the Grisham example above, by the end of the story we might know (or at least have a theory) why the military veteran shot the pastor.